How to improve your credit score with a credit card

 - Credit limit.
 When you get a credit card, your credit limit is also listed on your credit report.
 These details help lenders see how much access you have to credit when considering applications for loans and other products.

 - Low interest rates.
-You should always aim to pay your balance in full to avoid paying interest.
-If you think there may be instances when you can't clear the balance, consider a card that charges a low interest rate.
-Compared to other cards, interest rates between 8.99% p.a. and 14.99% p.a. are considered low.
+You should always aim to pay your balance in full to avoid paying interest, but if you think you might not pay the full balance each month, consider a card that charges a low interest rate.
+Compared to other cards, interest rates of 8.99% p.a. to 14.99% p.a. are considered low.

 - Student or first credit cards.
 There are some products designed to suit people with limited credit card experience.
 For example, the ANZ First is a no frills card that is suited for first-time credit card applicants or people who want a basic credit card.